How to Smoke Pork Steaks (Juicy, Tender, and Mopped)

 What is a Pork Steak?

-Step 1: Prep and Seasoning
+Step 1: Prep the Steaks

 Generously season all sides with your preferred choice of BBQ rub.
+Our top recommendations would be:

 Allow the rub to melt into the pork for about 30 minutes as the meat slowly warms up at room temperature.